antelle/atom-codesearch/README.md

 You will find this package useful if searching across your code takes a lot of time.
 With CodeSearch, it's a couple of seconds.

+# Looking for maintainer

+I'm not using Atom anymore.
+If you would like to maintain the project, please let me know.

 # Installation

 1. install this package